 - Multiple executive hires within a short timeframe (the per-hire economics of retained search break down quickly)

-- Roles where speed matters more than white-glove service - Pin delivers matches in minutes, not the 2-4 weeks a traditional firm needs for a first shortlist
+- Speed-critical roles: Pin delivers matches in minutes, not the 2-4 weeks a traditional practice needs for a first shortlist

 - Teams with experienced internal recruiters who can evaluate executive candidates themselves but need better sourcing reach